+The EIRP figures given in Table 9 are independent of whether a 5 MHz or 10 MHz bandwidth is used.
+The system normally uses a 10 MHz bandwidth but 5 MHz may be used for long range coverage (e.g. across a sea).

 Receiver

 Frequency conversion to/from 5.8 GHz as well as range and Doppler shift compensations are achieved within the avionics receiver.
 The receiver modem characteristics are compliant with 3GPP release 7 at the physical layer.

-The modem itself operates at 2.6 GHz.
+The receiver characteristics are listed below: